aidil-idham/football-xg-model/README.md

 - Turn it into a small Streamlit app at the end

 Tools:
+- Python
+- pandas
+- NumPy
+- SQLite
+- scikit-learn
+- XGBoost
+- SHAP
+- Matplotlib/seaborn
+- Streamlit
-Python, pandas, NumPy, SQLite, scikit-learn, XGBoost, SHAP, Matplotlib/seaborn, Streamlit.
-Data from StatsBomb open data.
+- Data from StatsBomb open data.

 Structure:
-data/         the shots database (SQLite) notebooks/    one notebook per phase docs/         write-up for each phase
+- data/         the shots database (SQLite)
+- notebooks/    one notebook per phase
+- docs/         write-up for each phase

 Progress:
 -  Phase 0 — Setup (done)